MrCrazy8/ch8tools/README.md

 use the c lang

-use bash script for installing moudle , ... and delete python file for installing moudle , ...
+use bash script for installing module , ... and delete python file for installing module , ...

 # download & install :